Get

 This step confirms your yeast is active.

-To the bowl, add the bread flour, rye flour, cornmeal, salt, cocoa powder, and caraway seeds (if using).
 Fit the mixer with the paddle attachment and mix on low speed until the ingredients start to come together into a shaggy mass.

-Add the brown sugar, oil, and molasses.
-Continue to mix on low until all the dry flour is hydrated.
+Add the brown sugar, oil, and molasses; Continue to mix on low until all the dry flour is hydrated.

 Shape the Loaf